GraphPerf-RT: A Graph-Driven Performance Model for Hardware-Aware Scheduling of OpenMP Codes: Design Methodology

 \section{Design Methodology}

-This section presents the \modelname{} architecture following the problem formulation established in Section~\ref{subsec:problem-setup}.
-The model takes as input the task DAG $G=(V,E)$, device sheet $D$, runtime state $\mathcal{S}$, and scheduling action $a=(m,f,p)$, and outputs performance predictions $y$ with calibrated uncertainty $\mathcal{U}$ for each target metric.
+This section presents the \modelname{} architecture.
+As shown in Fig.~\ref{fig:pipeline}, the pipeline takes heterogeneous graph input with typed nodes ($V_T$ for tasks, $V_R$ for resources, $V_M$ for memory), processes it through a GNN encoder with typed message passing, and produces multi-task predictions with calibrated uncertainty via evidential regression heads.
+The model takes task DAG $G=(V,E)$, device sheet $D$, runtime state $\mathcal{S}$, and action $a=(m,f,p)$, outputting predictions $y$ with calibrated uncertainty $\mathcal{U}$.